faisalali1234567/Twitter-sentimental-analysis/README.md

 # Twitter-sentimental-analysis
-This repo is a;; about the twitter sentimental analysis project (Natural language processing) project
+This repo is all about the Twitter sentimental analysis project (Natural language processing) project